-Table 54.
+Table 55.
 Floating-Point Instructions: fma

-Table 55.
+Table 56.
 Floating-Point Instructions: mad

 mad Multiply two values and add a third value.
-Syntax mad{.ftz}{.sat}.f32 d, a, b, c; // .target sm_1x mad.rnd{.ftz}{.sat}.f32 d, a, b, c; // .target sm_20 mad.rnd.f64 d, a, b, c; // .target sm_13 and later .rnd = { .rn, .rz, .rm, .rp }; Description Multiplies two values and adds a third, and then writes the resulting value into a destination register.
+Syntax mad{.ftz}{.sat}.f32 d, a, b, c; // .target sm_1x mad.rnd{.ftz}{.sat}.f32 d, a, b, c; // .target sm_20 mad.rnd.f64 .rnd = { .rn, .rz, .rm, .rp }; Description Multiplies two values and adds a third, and then writes the resulting value into a destination register.
 Semantics d = ab + c; Notes For .target sm_20: mad.f32 computes the product of a and b to infinite precision and then adds c to this product, again in infinite precision.
 The resulting value is then rounded to single precision using the rounding mode specified by .rnd. mad.f64 computes the product of a and b to infinite precision and then adds c to this product, again in infinite precision.
-The resulting value is then rounded to double precision using the rounding mode specified by .rnd. mad.f32 computes the product of a and b to infinite precision, and then adds c to double precision using the rounding mode specified by .rnd. mad.f32 computes the product of a and b at double precision, and then the mantissa is truncated to 23 bits, but the exponent is preserved.
+The resulting value is then rounded to double precision using the rounding mode specified by .rnd. mad.{f32,f64} is the same as fma.{f32,f64}.
+For .target sm_1x: mad.f32 computes the product of a and b at double precision, and then the mantissa is truncated to 23 bits, but the exponent is preserved.
 Note that this is different from computing the product with mul, where the mantissa can be rounded and the exponent will be clamped.
-The exception for mad.f32 is when c = +/-0.0, mad.f32 is identical to the result computed using separate mul and add instructors.
+The exception for mad.f32 is when c = +/-0.0, mad.f32 is identical to the result computed using separate mul and add instructions.
 When JIT-compiled for SM 2.0 devices, mad.f32 is implemented as a fused multiply-add (i.e., fma.rn.ftz.f32).
 In this case, mad.f32 can produce slightly different numeric results and backward compatibility is not guaranteed in this case. mad.f64 computes the product of a and b to infinite precision and then adds c to this product, again in infinite precision.
 The resulting value is then rounded to double precision using the rounding mode specified by .rnd.
 Unlike mad.f32, the treatment of subnormal inputs and output follows IEEE 754 standard. mad.f64 is the same as fma.f64.
-Rounding modifiers (no default): .m mantissa LSB rounds to nearest even .rz mantissa LSB rounds to mearest even .rz mantissa LSB rounds to wards positive infinity .pm mantissa LSB rounds to wards positive infinity .pm antissa LSB rounds towards negative infinity .pm antissa LSB rounds towards negative infinity .pm antissa Saturation modifier: PTX ISA Notes mad.sat.f32 clamps the result to [0.0, 1.0].
+Rounding modifiers (no default): .rn mantissa LSB rounds to nearest even .rz mantissa LSB rounds towards zero .rm mantissa LSB rounds towards negative infinity .rp mantissa LSB rounds towards positive infinity Subnormal numbers: sm_20: By default, subnormal numbers are supported. mad.ftz.f32 flushes subnormal inputs and results to sign-preserving zero. sm_1x: mad.f64 supports subnormal numbers. mad.f32 flushes subnormal inputs and results to sign-preserving zero.
+Saturation modifier: mad.sat.f32 clamps the result to [0.0, 1.0].
 NaN results are flushed to +0.0f.
-Introduced in PTX ISA version 1.0.
-FTA ISA NULES In PTX ISA versions 1.4 and later, a rounding modifier is required for mad.f64 .
+PTX ISA Notes Introduced in PTX ISA version 1.0.
+In PTX ISA versions 1.4 and later, a rounding modifier is required for mad.f64 .
 In PTX ISA versions 2.0 and later, a rounding modifier is required for mad.f32 for sm_20 targets.